ruankie/langfuse-monitoring-eval/slides/slides.md

 ## 📊 LLM-Assisted Evaluation with Langfuse

 - **Evaluation Datasets** 📚
-  - How Langfuse helps score and evaluate your LLM outputs
+  - To capture inputs and expected outputs for your system
+  - To log runs of your system versions on the data
+  - For tracking performance over time
 - **LLM-Assisted Scoring** 🎯
+  - Attach a score to a trace (human or programmatic evaluation)
   - Automated evaluation using predefined metrics
-  - Feedback loop to improve LLM performance
+  - Use as feedback loop to improve your system's performance

+---

+## Langfuse Dataset

+---

+## Langfuse Dataset Runs

+---

+## Langfuse Trace Annotation

+---

+## App Eval Example

 ---

 ## 📈 Best Practices for Monitoring and Evaluation